gargpriyank/IBM-Edge-Workshop/docs/sample-edge-app-publish.md

 This page covers the step by step guidance to develop and publish the Sample Edge Application.
 After completing the below steps, you will be able to:
 - Publish the simulated manufacturing application **esf-ieam** that generates the events such as buzzer, fan, light and temperature.
-- Publish the sample edge application **edge-app** that reads the generated events, aggregate it to produce new events and send it over to Event
+- Publish the sample edge application **edge-app** that reads the generated events, aggregate it to produce new events and publish it to Event
 Streams that will be read by IBM Watson Stream Flows to save it into IBM CloudantDB.

 ## Content